Parliamentary.ai

 Description

-This bill requires specific bodies (primarily regional development agencies and principal councils) to create and publish sustainable energy plans.
-These plans must detail steps to improve energy efficiency in buildings, promote microgeneration and renewable energy, utilize local biomass sources, and specify the resulting carbon reductions.
-Annual carbon budgets are also required.
+The bill mandates that specified bodies (primarily local councils and regional development agencies) publish sustainable energy plans.
+These plans must detail actions to improve energy efficiency in buildings, increase microgeneration and renewable energy use, and utilize local biomass resources.
+The plans must also outline expected carbon emission reductions.
+An annual carbon budget is required for each plan.

 Government Spending